CybercentreCanada/assemblyline-service-yara/README.md

  MALWARE Standard:
  * https://[AL instance]/yara_standard.html

+ AL Specific Conditions:

+ AssemblyLine supports the following condition keywords external to Yara:

+ * asl_filename == the filename of the submitted file (posixpath.basename(request.path))

+ * asl_filetype == the AL category filetype (fileinfo.tag)

+ * asl_protocol == the protocol defined in the submission metadata (protocol)

+ * asl_submitter == the userid of the submitter of the AL file (submission.submitter)

+ **NOTE: The above conditions are meant to aid with large amounts of live data ingestion.
+ When creating rules in AL with the above conditions, remember that there is no way to override these conditions (i.e. be aware of users also submitting their files manually)**

  YARA rules can be adjusted/imported/reviewed in the AL GUI available at https://[AL instance]/signatures.html

  For large ruleset imports, a Python importer script is located at assemblyline.al.run.yara_importer.py: